redsanket/spark/external/hadoop/guide/yarn/scheduling/preemption/inter-queue-preemption.rst

 Inter-queue (cross-queue) preemption |nbsp| |green-badge|
 =========================================================

-The CapacityScheduler supports preemption of container from the queues whose resource usage is more than their guaranteed capacity.
-The following configuration parameters need to be enabled in yarn-site.xml for supporting preemption of application containers.

 Hadoop preemption is a feature within the Hadoop capacity scheduler.
 This feature allows under-served queues to preempt tasks from queues that are operating over-capacity.
 The preemption feature will `NEVER` steal resources from a queue that is operating under its capacity setting.

 Overview